moonburnt/anipics/README.md

 # Usage:

 - Open launcher.sh in your text editor of choice
-- Edit its content accordingly (set up variable for discord key and, optionally - for bot's user agent (coz its possible to get banned with default one))
+- Edit its content accordingly (set up variable for discord key and, optionally - for bot's user agent (coz some places only allow browser-looking clients to fetch their content))
-- Run `./bootin_up.sh`
+- Run `./launcher.sh`

 Alternatively:
 - Set up envars by your own